Skip to main content

 Overview

-For those customers looking to use VMware Cloud on AWS SDDC as the disaster recovery target, FSx for ONTAP datastores can be used to replicate data from on-premises using any validated third-party solution that provides VM replication capability.
-By adding FSx for ONTAP datastore, it will enable cost optimised deployment than building VMware cloud on AWS SDDC with enormous amount of ESXi hosts just to accommodate the storage.
+For those customers looking to use VMware Cloud on AWS SDDC as the disaster recovery target, FSx ONTAP datastores can be used to replicate data from on-premises using any validated third-party solution that provides VM replication capability.
+By adding FSx ONTAP datastore, it will enable cost optimised deployment than building VMware cloud on AWS SDDC with enormous amount of ESXi hosts just to accommodate the storage.

-This approach also helps customers to use pilot light cluster in VMC along with FSx for ONTAP datastores to host the VM replicas.
+This approach also helps customers to use pilot light cluster in VMC along with FSx ONTAP datastores to host the VM replicas.
 The same process can also be extended as a migration option to VMware Cloud on AWS by gracefully failing over the replication plan.

 Problem Statement

-This document describes how to use FSx for ONTAP datastore and Veeam Backup and replication to set up disaster recovery for on-premises VMware VMs to VMware Cloud on AWS using the VM replication functionality.
+This document describes how to use FSx ONTAP datastore and Veeam Backup and replication to set up disaster recovery for on-premises VMware VMs to VMware Cloud on AWS using the VM replication functionality.

 Veeam Backup & Replication allows onsite and remote replication for disaster recovery (DR).
 When virtual machines are replicated, Veeam Backup & Replication creates an exact copy of the VMs in the native VMware vSphere format on the target VMware Cloud on AWS SDDC cluster and keeps the copy synchronized with the original VM.